andrewcb/SAM/README.md

-SAMMain() is the entry routine and calls all further routines.
-Parser1 transforms the phoneme input and transforms it to three tables
+SAMMain() is the entry routine and calls all further routines. parser1 transforms the phoneme input and transforms it to three tables
 	phonemeindex[]
 	stress[]
 	phonemelength[] (zero at this moment)

 This tables are now changed:

-Parser2 exchanges some phonemes by others and inserts new.
-CopyStress adds 1 to the stress under some circumstances SetPhonemeLength sets phoneme lengths.
+parser2 exchanges some phonemes by others and inserts new. copyStress adds 1 to the stress under some circumstances setPhonemeLength sets phoneme lengths.
-Code48619 changes the phoneme lengths
-Code41240 adds some additional phonemes
+Code48619 changes the phoneme lengths code41240 adds some additional phonemes
 Code48431 has some extra rules